Fer0zkhan/djaongo-crud-app/README.md

 `pip --version`

---if you already have installed please skip above steps.
+>if you already have installed please skip above steps.
 Create Virtual environment and install requirements by

 `pip install virtualenv`